 In-house codes PoliDrop and PoliMIce were used to respectively to determine the collection efficiency and final ice shapes (Ref.
-30).
+33).
 The PoliDrop code is a Lagrangian based particle tracking code which uses previously computed flow field data to determine the particle trajectories and impingement locations.
 The code has been developed to account for moving boundaries present in unsteady problems.
-After computing the particle trajectories it calculates the value of the collection efficiency, β which can be thought of as the collected mass of particles on the impacted area divided by the mass of the total number of particles in the entire cloud and is given by where m_p is the mass of the particles, N_n is the number of boundary faces impacted by particles, D_n is the number of droplets, and $V{c, t}$ is the volume of the impacted cloud and total cloud respectively.
+After computing the particle trajectories it calculates the value of the collection efficiency, β which can be thought of as the collected mass of particles on the impacted area divided by the mass of the total number of particles in the entire cloud and is given by where N_n is the number of impacted by particles, D_n is the total number of droplets, and $V{c, t}$ is the volume of the impacted cloud and total cloud respectively.